 Operations was the tough one for me

 Some students find Flight Planning to be the most tricky subject, typically because they run out of time.
 The specific subject that I found most difficult by far was Operations which has an allocation of just 25 hours of instruction mandated by EASA for both CPL and ATPL students.
 This is a gross underestimate given the radically new and very obtuse questions being introduced into the question bank.
 I failed this first time with 73% (soooo close to the 75% pass mark) by not knowing questions like “what is the minimum flight duty period for crew when rested and away from base rather than at home?” and the senior cabin crew question mentioned above.
-It seems that the question setters have really lost the plot with this subject (also a personal view of one Groundschool instructor), expecting candidates to have read and absorbed in intricate detail all of EASA’s 1900 page Air Operations regulations amongst several other documents.
+It seems that the question setters have really lost the plot with this subject, expecting candidates to have read and absorbed in intricate detail all of EASA’s 1900 page Air Operations regulations amongst several other documents.

 Topics cover a huge range from leasing aircraft, flight duty periods, RVSM (reduced vertical separation minima, typically used when flying transatlantic), the number of megaphones required (depends on passengers not seats), crash axes, first aid kits, dangerous goods handling, through to the recording period of voice and flight data recorders (which depends on the age of the aircraft).